SystemsApproach/security/intro.rst

 the hardware/software on the systems you control, and to assume all other systems you interact with are untrustworthy.
-But this definition is problematic in a service-based environment like today's Internet, where we end up also putting some amount of trust in the network providers we connect to, and the cloud services we depend upon.
+But this definition is problematic in a service-based environment like today's Internet, where we often end up putting some trust in the network providers we connect to, and the cloud services we depend upon.
 In many respects, identifying a TCB that meets our needs is an important part of what makes security so challenging.